Kondor Path Tours

 Weather

 Due to its altitude, Choquequirao enjoys a temperate climate.
-However, it is necessary to emphasize that the Choquequirao trail is warm due to the Apurimac canyon.
+However, it is necessary to emphasize that the Choquequirao trail is warm due to the Apurimac Canyon.

 Location